kovarex/tsumego-hero/README.md

 Phinx is a database migration tool that allows you to version control your database schema changes.
 Phinx is configured via `phinx.php` which automatically loads database credentials from CakePHP's `config/database.php`.
 Migrations are stored in `db/migrations/` and seeds in `db/seeds/`.

-- Migrate the current database to the newest version:
+- Migrate the current database to the newest version (but you don't have to do it manually, it is included in ./deploy.sh)

 	vendor/bin/phinx migrate